ory/docs/docs/use-cases/passwordless.md

 - **Implicit use of passkeys** &mdash; for example, when a user authenticates using fingerprint recognition or face recognition, the platform implicitly creates a symmetric key pair, but this detail is hidden from the user.
-- **Explicit use of passkeys** &mdash; for example, when a user authenticates using a USB key (for example, YubiKey), which has a private key embedded in the physical USB key.
+- **Explicit use of passkeys** &mdash; for example, when a user authenticates using a USB key, which has a private key embedded in the physical USB key.

-### Resistance to phishing

-The essential idea of a phishing attack is to trick a user somehow into giving up their password to the attacker, typically by luring the user to a fake website where they are persuaded to log in, enabling the attacker to steal the password from the login credentials.

-The reason that passwordless is resistant to phishing is that secrets are never passed to web applications.
-Moreover, the user does not even have direct access to the passkeys and would not be able to send them to an attacker.

-### Log in with a passkey across multiple devices
+## Logging in with a passkey across multiple devices

 If you need to log in with a passkey across multiple devices, the following options are supported by passwordless:

-- Once-off authentication using an external device
+- One-off authentication using an external device
-- Securely transfer the passkey to the new device
+- Secure transfer of the passkey to the new device
 - Platform specific passkey sharing between devices

-#### Once-off authentication using an external device
+### One-off authentication using an external device

 Passkeys can also be used to perform login across devices.
-WebAuthn defines a protocol for performing passkey authentication remotely over a (secured) Bluetooth connection.
+WebAuthn defines a protocol for performing passkey authentication remotely over a (secured) BLE connection.

 For example, consider the case where the passkey for a particular application is stored in the Android OS on your mobile phone.
 If you need to log into the application from a PC, you can use the passkey on your mobile phone to verify your identity.
-In this case, you would select a BLE (Bluetooth) device as the external authenticator on the PC and, after pairing your phone with the PC, you are prompted to verify your identity on the mobile phone.
-This authentication step is a once-off and, in particular, the passkey **is not transferred to the PC**.
+In this case, you would select a BLE (Bluetooth Low Energy) device as the external authenticator on the PC and, after pairing your phone with the PC, you are prompted to verify your identity on the mobile phone.
+This authentication step is a one-off and, in particular, the passkey **is not transferred to the PC**.

 Using this remote authentication protocol, you can use your mobile phone as an external authenticator for any device that supports
 WebAuthn, without leaving any trace of your credentials on that device.

-#### Securely transfer passkey to a new device
+### Secure transfer of the passkey to a new device

 On the other hand, if you want to transfer passkey credentials from your mobile phone to your PC, this is also supported by the
-FIDO standard (although support for this feature is not available on all platforms, as it is a recent addition to the standard).
+FIDO standard.
+Support for this feature is not available on all platforms, however, as it is a recent addition to the standard.

 For example, consider the case where a passkey for a particular appplication is stored on your mobile phone, but you also want to have this passkey available on your personal laptop, so that you don't need to take out your phone every time you log in from your